anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The PVR Content-Type is defined in {{I-D.ietf-anima-jws-voucher}} as `application/voucher-jws+json`.

-The pledge SHOULD include this Content-Type header field indicating the included media type for the voucher response.
+The pledge SHOULD include this Content-Type header field indicating the included media type for the PVR.
 Note that this is also an indication regarding the acceptable format of the voucher response.
 This format is included by the registrar as described in {{exchanges_uc2_2}}.

 ### Pledge-Enrollment-Request (PER) - Trigger

 Once the registrar-agent has received the PVR it can trigger the pledge to generate a PER.
 As in BRSKI the PER contains a PKCS#10, but additionally signed using the pledge's IDevID.